nmsdataskills/guides/R_Data_Structures/guide.md

 which we'll then try to provide some rather general answers to.

 ## A Motivating Example
 Let's do something simple.
-Let's make a copy of a dataset, `trees`, that ships with R.
+Let's make a copy of a data set, `trees`, that ships with R.
 (For a list of all such data sets, enter `data()` in the REPL.)
+First, let's take a look at the first few records in the data set.

 ```r